CodeVamp237/CodeVamp237/README.md

 ## Hi there 👋

 <!--
-**CodeVamp237/CodeVamp237** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+I'm ✨ _CodeVamp237_ ✨
+I'm a second year undergrad student.
+Welcome to my Github!

+- 🔭 Some of my current interests are:
+      Data Structures and Algorithms
+      Competitive programming
+      AI for sustainability and health
+      Game Development

-- 💬 Ask me about ...
+- 💬 Ask me about:
+      Java and Python programming
+      Web frameworks

-- 📫 How to reach me: ...
+- 📫 How to reach me:
-- 😄 Pronouns: ...
+      Through my email

-- ⚡ Fun fact: ...
+- ⚡ Fun fact:
+      I love to sing, doesn't matter if I.m happy or sad :)
 -->